ztachip/ztachip/README.md

 I created this project as a community project for us to experiment on some research idea in the area of Domain Specific Architecture.

 So how ztachip measured up against other solutions?
-Is it worth while to continue?

-In my opinion, it is promising.
+Results up to now look very promising.
 Click [here](https://github.com/ztachip/ztachip/blob/master/Documentation/conclusion.md) for result analysis.

 Please send me your feedback comments and ideas.
 Much appreciated.